 Not a Star Trek song specifically (though go ahead and think about Star Trek characters if you want).
 It’s a tender, gut-wrenching song – when you miss someone so badly and want to see them again, just for a minute if you can’t have more than that.

-Bridge Over Trouble Water (Simon & Garfunkel)
+Bridge Over Troubled Water (Simon & Garfunkel)

 Uplifting.
 Through dark times and shining dreams, loyalty endures, and I don’t care if that sounds cheesy.